yafuly/CoGnition/README.md

 This work is accepted to appear at the ACL 2021 main conference.
 You may find the paper here: <>.

 ## Data
-All splits of CoGnitnion dataset are included in '/data', which contains randomly split training, validation and test sets, along with a CG test set ('data/cg-test') for evaluating compositonal genernalization.
+All splits of CoGnitnion dataset are included in '/data', which contains the randomly split training, validation and test sets, along with the CG test set ('/data/cg-test') for evaluating compositonal genernalization.

 Samples from the training, validation and random test sets: